Do you need to restore WordPress from a backup file?

 Once you have uploaded these, visit your website to check that everything is working fine.

-Next, you need to login to your WordPress admin area and start installing plugins you had on your site.
+Next, you need to log in to your WordPress admin area and start installing the plugins you had on your site.

-Now you can move on to install your theme.
-If you had customized your WordPress theme or were using a child theme, then you can restore it from backup.
+Now, you can move on to installing your theme.
+If you have customized your WordPress theme or were using a child theme, then you can restore it from a backup.
 However, make sure that those files are clean.

 Troubleshooting WordPress Backup Restore Issues

 There are some common problems that you may come across when restoring your WordPress website.

 We have separate guides for each of them: